After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 It can take about 2 weeks of short (10-15 minute) regular training sessions for your dog to be ready to enjoy their yard unsupervised.

-Never, ever turn on your invisible fence and let your dog run out into the yard without training.
+Never, ever turn on your invisible fencing and let your dog run out into the yard without training.
 If they are shocked without understanding why this can lead to anxiety and make training them properly in the future more difficult.

 Each time they go near the fence and hear the tone, gently bring them back inside the containment zone and give them lots of praise.
 Keep things happy and positive.
 Bring out some toys or treats and make it fun.